NFabrizio/D3-examples/README.md

 Some examples of how to use the D3.js library to create data visualizations with simple sample data.

-Currently, the data can be displayed in bar graph format.
+Currently, the data can be displayed in either bar graph or line graph format.

 ## Installation and Set Up
 Below are the instructions for installing this simple D3 example.